ggand0/ggando-website/content/blog/map.md

 <img src="https://ggando.b-cdn.net/map_datauni0_1280.jpg" alt="img0" width="500" style="display: block; margin: auto;"/>

 ## Context
-I've been working on an image search system based on image similarity for a client which returns N database images sorted by similarity score given a user's query image.
+I've been working on an image search system based on image similarity for a client which returns database images sorted by similarity score given a user's query image.
 I usually use top-k accuracy metrics where I check if any relevant image is included in the top-k samples or top-k unique categories in the returned result when evaluating image similarity systems.
 However, we've reached a point where the model performed pretty well on the current datasets and the metrics became a bit too lenient, so we decided to include the mean average precision (mAP) in the model evaluation.

 ## AP and mAP in IR
-I knew that the mAP in object detection (OD) is the area under the precision-recall curve (AUC-PR), but the definition of mAP seems different in the context of information retrieval (IR).
-After researching online, I noticed that the definition of AP as AUC-PR is not common in IR, which left me very confused, especially with the use of $@K$ metrics.
-I'll explain this part later.
+I knew that the mAP in object detection (OD) is the area under the precision-recall curve (AUC-PR), but the definition of mAP seemed different in the context of information retrieval (IR) at first.
+After doing some research, I realized that they're actually the same when not using interpolated precisions.
+It is confusing because most online resources gloss over whether things are calculated based on the entire dataset or just the retrieved sequence.
 I found [the Evidently AI's article](https://www.evidentlyai.com/ranking-metrics/mean-average-precision-map) explaining this mAP quite comprehensive, but [this article on builtin.com](https://builtin.com/articles/mean-average-precision) is possibly the best resource as it clearly describes how AP is defined in both IR and OD contexts.
 While these posts already describe the topic well, I'd like to add a few nuances that really helped me understand this metric better.

 ### Situation
 We have an IR or some kind of search system (items can be anything like documents or images) that retrives $N$ most relevant items, given a user's query $q$ (e.g., a single image, a set of search keywords, etc.).
 We want to evaluate how good the returned results are for this particular query, and also know how well it performed for $M$ queries on average.
 The system is not perfect and items within this retrieved list can actually be "relevant" or "not relevant" for the user.